🛑 Woooah! Pull up a seat…Lets have a quick family meeting…

 What about my print on demand paperback on Amazon, does that need an ISBN?

 Yup.
 For the paperback version sold through Amazon an ISBN will still be needed.
 The great news is that the Amazon platform will issue you a free ISBN immediately for your paperback.

-Otherwise, if you are not a coffee fanatic and are looking for an alternative way to send us ♥ consider leaving a review of our business on Google here.
+Consider leaving a review of our business on Google here.
 Every kind word you leave will help our business reach & help more people, just like you 🙂